dbt-checkpoint/dbt-checkpoint/HOOKS.md

 #### When to use it

-Make sure you have only valid ref and sources in your script and you do not want to wait for `dbt run` to find them.
+Make sure you have only valid refs and sources in your script, and you do not want to wait for `dbt run` to find them.
 This hook also finds all missing ref and sources, not find first missing only.

 #### Requirements